 6. Have Calm Music Playing

 Calm music can have a lasting positive impact on both people and on the animals that you house.
 I like to have a track of about 15 songs that cycle through a loop so that people do not get bored from one sound.
+You can use a music player that is synced with a system that plays the music throughout the entire shelter.
+One such solution is ICalmCat which provides a music track and music player system to help shelter cats out with stress and phobias.

 This is a cheap method for decreasing stress and upper respiratory infection rates.
 Make sure not to place the radio on top of cages could cause an annoying vibration for the cats.